johndangerstorey/mollusk/v1_contracts/README.md

 ## Functions

 ### constructor
 1. Sets the `approvedToken` and saves the contract reference.
-Called by the  `Moloch.sol` constructor.
+Called by the  `Mollusk.sol` constructor.
 ```
     constructor(address approvedTokenAddress) public {
         approvedToken = ERC20(approvedTokenAddress);